Professor Edward Tobias

 He designed two educational Clinical Genomics apps (for smartphones and tablets) that he has made freely available via the Apple and Android Play Stores and which are now in use in approximately 60 countries worldwide.
 These apps have been endorsed by clinical and laboratory professionals in many countries as well as by international specialist organisations such as the European Society of Human Genetics (ESHG).
 The development process of the apps has been published in the open-access journal Applied & Translational Genomics in an invited paper and recently cited as a key reference in a recent article from Oxford and Nairobi on the value of mobile technology for medical education in low-income countries.
-The apps were shortlisted in the 2017 Herald Higher Education Awards for Scotland, in the Innovation Technology Excellence Award category.
+The apps were shortlisted in the 2017 Herald Higher Education Awards for Scotland, in the Innovation Technology Excellence Award category and currently being expanded.

 REVIEWING & EXTERNAL EXAMINING

 He has reviewed documents for many publishers and research grant providers e.g. Elsevier Press, British Medical Journal, Nature.com, Oxford University Press, the Wellcome Trust and the Medical Research Council.
 He has served as an external examiner and reviewer for postgraduate medical genetics & genomics at Aberdeen, Dundee and Newcastle universities.
 He is currently external examiner for the PGCert in Clinical Bioinformatics at the University of Manchester and also for the PGCert in Molecular Pathology and Genomic Medicine at the University of Edinburgh.
 He is now also Educational Advisor for Southampton University.